 The chance to reduce your daily payments can be an attractive proposition.
 But MCA debt consolidation loans can be incredibly expensive.

-For starters, you’ll be assessed an origination fee, which can range from 5% to 15% of the loan amount.
+For starters, you’ll be assessed an origination fee on the new loan, which can range from 5% to 15% of the loan amount.
 That’ll likely be several thousand dollars right out of the gate.
 Then, you’ll need to pay interest on your daily payments.
-Depending on the provider and your creditworthiness, the APR can range from 39% to 159%, which can be crippling, especially if you’re making daily payments over the course of several years.
+Depending on the provider and your creditworthiness, the refinance APR can range from 39% to 159%, which can be crippling, especially if you’re making daily payments over the course of several years.

 And remember, you’re not saving any money on the original advance because the factor rate is set in stone.
 So you’re paying all of these fees and interest on top of what you’re already paying for the original loan.